Google told Australian politicians to pay $ 515,000 for vulnerable YouTube videos - ExBulletin

 Google told Australian politicians to pay $ 515,000 for vulnerable YouTube videos

+A video by political critic Jordan Shanks casts doubt on the integrity of legislator John Barillaro.

-Sidney, June 6 (Reuters)-Australian court admits YouTube commentator’s “relentless, racist, racist, abusive, and profane campaign” has taken him out of politics.
-Later, on Monday, he ordered Google to pay A $ 715,000 ($ 515,000) to a former senior member.
-It’s too early.
+Australia, Sydney Australia courts admitted that YouTube commentator’s “relentless, racist, racist, abusive, and profane campaign” stopped him prematurely in June.
+On Monday 6th, he ordered Google to pay A $ 715,000 ($ 515,000) to a former senior member. ..

-A federal court has hosted two videos between Google of Alphabet Inc (GOOGL.O), which owns YouTube, a content-sharing website, attacking Australia’s most populous Deputy Prime Minister of New South Wales.
-He has earned thousands of dollars by being watched nearly 800,000 times.
-Since it was posted in late 2020.
+Federal Court earned thousands of dollars by hosting two videos of Alphabet Inc’s Google, which owns YouTube, a content-sharing website, attacking the Deputy Prime Minister of Australia’s most populous state, New South Wales.
+It was certified as.
+The second half of 2020.

 A video by political commentator Jordan Shanks questioned the integrity of the legislator John Barillaro, including labeling him “corrupted” without evidence, and called him “hate speech.”
 “I called it the name of a racist,” judge Steve Rheas told the court.

-When Barillaro quit politics in October 2021, Lares said it was because he was “traumatized by Google and Shanks’ campaign … which caused him to quit his office prematurely.” rice field.
+When Barillaro resigned from politics in October 2021, Lares said it was because he was “traumatized by the Google and Shanks campaign … which caused him to resign prematurely.”

 “Google’s actions in this procedure turned out to be inappropriate and unjustified.”